whatsfordinner/snacks_api/README.md

  |`LAZY_UTIL_SLOW`|`int` > 0|Utility requests (E.g. schema validation) will have their responses delayed by this many milliseconds +/- 10%|
  |`LAZY_UTIL_ERROR`|0 <= `int` <= 100|Utility requests will throw exceptions at this rate|

+## Load Testing - TODO

+Once the API is running, it can be load tested using locust

 ## Wishlist

 If I get the basic bits working, I'd like to add:
+* an auth workflow that involves a user registering and then hitting an auth endpoint to receive a JWT
 * locust.io load testing
 * switching data stores so comparative testing can be done
-* an auth workflow that involves a user registering and then hitting an auth endpoint to receive a JWT